jorge-maikel-sierra/pizzeria-horebs/wp-content/plugins/woocommerce-sendinblue-newsletter-subscription/readme.txt

 == Changelog ==

+= 3.0.5 =
+* Improved the connection creation process with Sendinblue
+* Added endpoint to get the saved settings

 = 3.0.4 =
 * Improved handling of alphanumeric Order IDs in emails with Sendinblue Templates
 * Updated hyperlink in plugin description